sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 }
 ```

-Please change the value `URL` accordingly.

-What you see here, is the usage of `RestAssured` on a JSON service backend.
-The HTTP GET request is run on the local route `/costcenters`, the result is validated with multiple assertions:
+What you see here in the actual `testService` method, is the usage of `RestAssured` on a JSON service backend.
+The HTTP GET request is run on the local route `/businesspartners`, the result is validated with multiple assertions:

   - HTTP response status code: 200 (OK)
-  - HTTP `ContentType`: `application/json`
+  - HTTP `ContentType` is `application/json`
-  - HTTP body is valid JSON code, checked with `costcenters-schema.json` definition
+  - HTTP body is valid JSON code, checked with `businesspartners-schema.json` definition

 [DONE]